-If you're looking for proven ways to increase pitching velocity based on science, you're going to love this article.
+If you're looking for proven ways to increase baseball pitching velocity based on science, you're going to love this article.

 A pitcher's ability to increase velocity and maximize ball speed while avoiding shoulder and elbow injuries is an important determinant of a successful career.